 Our FTSE 250 engineering client, with a total workforce of 11,000+ employees, was facing a pressing issue with both succession planning and gender diversity.
 Operating across multiple European sites, they were determined to find a solution to future-proof the business.
 The client’s Operation Management community, in particular, held a higher-than-average attrition rate as employees were consistently being targeted by large competitors and original equipment manufacturers (OEMs).

 The organisation was finding it difficult to put the right succession plan in place and attempts to promote subordinates were sometimes proving unsuccessful due to lack of technical expertise and relevant leadership experience.
 This led to an increased utilisation of recruitment agencies which rapidly became an expensive exercise.
-As more vacancies began to present themselves, problems arose due to the combination of skills gaps and financial restrictions.
+As more vacancies began to appear, problems arose due to the combination of skills gaps and financial restrictions.

 Ultimately, this posed a danger of weakening operational effectiveness.
-Our client also had a significant gender imbalance in their workforce (common in Engineering, of course) with only 8% of female talent in leadership positions – something they were eager to address.
+Our client also had a significant gender imbalance in their workforce (common in engineering, of course) with only 8% of female talent in leadership positions – something they were eager to address.

-The overarching aim of the project was to provide the client’s HR with a live blueprint of Engineering talent across both the sector and desired European geographies.
-The output would be an extensive market intelligence report and talent pipeline detailing the availability of Operations Leaders; a discipline that the client wanted to future-proof with exceptional talent for years to come.
-Ultimately, this project would benefit the client through;
+The overarching aim of the project was to provide the client’s HR with a live blueprint of engineering talent across both the sector and desired European geographies.
+The output would be an extensive market intelligence report and talent pipeline detailing the availability of Operations Leaders – a discipline that the client wanted to future-proof with exceptional talent for years to come.

 - a significant reduction in external recruitment costs